Summary of Product Characteristics Updated 06-Dec-2020 | GlaxoSmithKline UK

 TREATMENT OF INFLAMMATORY DERMATOSES

-Fluticasone propionate cream is a potent topical corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses; these include the following:
+Fluticasone propionate ointment is a potent topical corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses; these include the following:

 • Atopic dermatitis